emilypx/appfair.github.io/index.md

 In exchange, they commit to publishing all their source code for other developers to scrutinize, improve, and share.

 Software consumers benefit from a massive catalog of truly free software.
-The [Source Accountability](#source-accountability) feature of the App Fair ensures that a user of the software knows the identity or the creator and has mechanisms to contact the creator for support.
+The [Source Accountability](#source-accountability) feature of the App Fair ensures that a user of the software knows the identity of the creator and has open channels to contact the developer for support.

 ### Creator-Platform-Consumer Trust Relationship